kevinknights29/FutureCraft_Front-end/IDENTITY.md

 - **Usage**: The logo must be clearly visible on all platforms and maintain its integrity across different backgrounds and sizes.

+- **Font**: 'Montserrat', Semi-bold or Bold for high impact.
+- **Color**: Use #3498DB as the primary color for the logo to ensure it stands out and represents the brand's core identity of trust and intelligence.
+- **Design Variations**: For darker backgrounds, use #6EB5E5 for the logo to maintain visibility.

 ## Color Palette

 - **Primary Colors**